James-dev-2025/PartyPeople/README.md

 Koderly would like to track which drinks should be ordered for employees.
 Can you extend the functionality to allow each employee to optionally specify a ‘Favourite Drink’?

 #### Task 4 answer
 I have extended the employee create and edit form with a text input for their favourite drink.
-This data gets stored in a new column in the Employee table and is shown on the employee details page and the Events display page in the attending employees section.This data can be empty if the employee does not wish to specify a favourite drink, doing this will render placeholder text "Not Specified" on the front end.
+This data gets stored in a new column in the Employee table and is shown on the employee details page and the Events display page in the attending employees section.
+This data can be empty if the employee does not wish to specify a favourite drink, doing this will render placeholder text "Not Specified" on the front end.

 ### Task 5
 Koderly would like to track the five most social employees (i.e. employees who have attended the most events).
 Can you add a widget to the Home screen to display this information?

+#### Task 5 answer
+I created a Generic ViewComponent called ListWidget.
+This view component consumes a title, a url to get its data from and another url to serve as a link if you click on a list item.

+I created a new endpoint for getting the data ("EmployeeEvent/GetMostSocialEmployees")

 ### Task 6
 Koderly would like to track upcoming events which have no attendees registered.
 Can you add a widget to the Home screen to display this information?

+#### Task 6 answer
+Using the same View Component for task 5 and also creating a new endpoint to get the data into the component, there is now a widget on the home screen to show events with no attendees.

 ## Submission
 Please commit your work for review by __3 pm__ on __Friday, 13 September 2024__, by completing the steps below.